-One of the biggest challenges that special education teachers face is writing IEP goals that really target the student needs and don’t take hours and hours of teachers’ precious time!
+One of the biggest challenges that special education teachers face is writing IEP goals that really target the student’s needs, yet don’t take hours and hours of teachers’ precious time!

 After years and years of writing IEP goals and mentoring teachers in creating IEPs and writing goals, I came up with my rainbow method to help write goals: